Strausberger Platz

 What’s the best time to visit?

-The best time to visit is during the day, especially on weekdays, to experience the vibrant atmosphere and local activities.
+The best time to visit is during the late afternoon or early evening when the square is particularly lively with local events and activities.

 Is it wheelchair accessible?